ibz0q/better-moment-card/README.md

 | X                |              | unix timestamp in seconds                                      | `1407287224`                                                  |
 | x                |              | unix timestamp in milliseconds                                 | `1407287224054`                                               |

-## Todo
-    [ ] Add tests

 ## Feature requests

-Requests for features can be submitted through an issue however would prefer you submit your own PR which I'll approve.
+Requests for features can be submitted through an issue.

 ## DISCLAIMER